 Hard Drive

-The electromagnetic device that one can use to contain operating systems, software programs, and multiple files using magnetic disks.
-It manages and guides the reading and writing of the hard drive that supplies data storage.
-It is used as a primary or secondary storage device in a P.C.
+The electromagnetic device that contains operating systems, software programs, and multiple files using magnetic disks is called a hard drive.
+It manages and guides the reading and writing of data on the hard drive, serving as a primary or secondary storage device in a computer.

 Hard Drive Industry